 Priscilla has worked at Cottrell & Vermeulen Architecture since 2011.
-She is currently project architect on new student residential buildings for Churchill College, University Cambridge, and is currently project architect for a refurbishment and new extension for Haberdashers’ Aske’s Hatcham College.
+Priscilla was the project architect for the recently completed new student residential buildings for Churchill College, University Cambridge, and is currently project architect for a refurbishment and new extension for Haberdashers’ Aske’s Hatcham College.

 She gained a distinction in her diploma architectural degree at London Metropolitan University where she undertook her design studio with Cottrell & Vermeulen.
 She read her undergraduate degree at Churchill College, Cambridge University and successfully completed her RIBA Part III exams at Westminster University.